- What you need to know first about dietary supplements

 US Food and Drug Administration, Center for Food Safety and Applied Nutrition.
 Dietary Supplement Health and Education Act of 1994.
-Accessed at www.fda.gov/RegulatoryInformation/Legislation/FederalFoodDrugandCosmeticActFDCAct/SignificantAmendmentstotheFDCAct/ucm148003.htm on September 12, 2011.
+Accessed at www.fda.gov/RegulatoryInformation/Legislation/FederalFoodDrugandCosmeticActFDCAct/SignificantAmendmentstotheFDCAct/ucm148003 htm on March 23, 2015.

 US Food and Drug Administration.
 Dietary Supplements.
 Overview.
-Accessed at www.fda.gov/Food/DietarySupplements/ConsumerInformation/ucm110417.htm#what on September 2, 2011.
+Accessed at www.fda.gov/Food/DietarySupplements/ConsumerInformation/ucm110417.htm#what on September 2, 2011 (content no longer available).

 US Food and Drug Administration.
 DMAA in Dietary Supplements.
 July 16, 2013.
 Accessed at www.fda.gov/food/dietarysupplements/qadietarysupplements/ucm346576.htm on March 23, 2015.

 US Food and Drug Administration, FDA 101: Dietary Supplements (online brochure, updated 9/2/11).
 Accessed at www.fda.gov/ForConsumers/ConsumerUpdates/ucm050803.htm on March 23, 2015.